 - Include a weight loss maintenance program and other support and referral resources.
 This will reinforce the new behaviors and deal with hidden issues that contributed to the child becoming overweight.

-Is Drug Therapy or Weight Loss Surgery an Option for an Overweight Child?
+Is Weight Loss Surgery an Option for an Overweight Child?

 Whatever approach you choose to help your overweight child, the aim is to make a healthy, active lifestyle fun.
 Make the most of the opportunities you and your family have to make positive changes.